 Recognizing these patterns is not about blaming yourself—it's about understanding your story.
 Trauma isn't your fault, but healing is your responsibility.
 You’re not broken; you’re protecting yourself in the only way you’ve known how.
 You are wired to seek healing, whether that is through maladaptive coping mechanisms or helpful ones; you have a propensity to grow beyond your wounds.

-Trauma Therapy in North Carolina Can Help You Manage Anxiety
+Could Online Trauma Therapy in North Carolina Help You Heal Relationships?

 Meet with a compassionate trauma therapist

-Begin your journey to healing and relief from anxiety
+Begin your journey to healing and more connected relationships

 Other Services Offered by Strive On Counseling

-At Strive On Counseling, we understand that anxiety and trauma are just one part of a larger picture of mental health.
-That’s why we offer a range of mental health services designed to support your overall well-being.
+At Strive On Counseling, we know trauma and anxiety rarely exist in isolation—they ripple into relationships, self-worth, and daily life.
+That’s why our services are designed to help you not only manage symptoms but also untangle the deeper patterns that keep showing up in your connections and overall well-being.
 In addition to online trauma therapy, our services include individual counseling, anxiety treatment, EMDR trauma therapy, therapy for men’s issues, mindfulness practices, Buddhist counseling, Cognitive Behavioral Therapy (CBT), and teletherapy/online therapy.
 Some other resources we offer include guided meditations, a list of books and other useful resources, and online courses.
 If you would like more information about any of these services, please don’t hesitate to reach out and start your therapy journey in North Carolina today!